Generating...

 Next best product

 The product analysis report also determines the next best product for profiles based on their last purchase.
 As a profile continues to place orders, this property will automatically update accordingly.
-Next best product automatically excludes unavailable items, as well as the first 48 hours of repeat purchase data for a profile.
-The first 48 hours after a purchase generally has the highest volume of returns and exchanges.
-Excluding data captured during this timeframe prevents the Next best product property from being skewed.
+The following data is excluded from the next best product model:

 next best product property